-Record breeding data on at least 20 eBird checklists, and you could win a pair of Zeiss Conquest HD 8×42 binoculars.
+Enter at least 31 eBird checklists in the month of August and you could win a pair of Zeiss Conquest HD 8×42 binoculars.

 Our Upcoming Bird Festivals and Events webpage can help plan your next birding trip.
 Look through listings by calendar or on a map, and start planning your road trip right from the page.

 Our selection of courses offers all age groups and skill levels lots of ways to learn, no matter where you are located

 Share photos, questions, and comments with a community of people passionate about birds